lbnguyen11/streaming-server/README.md

 ## Further improvements

 * Use WebRTC streaming for better latency, real-time communication
-* Adapt lock-free queue for better parallelisim
+* Adapt lock-free queue for better parallelism
 * Extend for handling of Wayland desktop capture using pipewiresrc